Top 7 Healthcare Technology Trends in 2023 (3rd One is Our Favorite)

 “80% of healthcare providers plan to increase investment in technology and digital solutions over the next five years.”

-With that said, it is safe to say that the COVID-19 is the reason behind this upcoming revolution where technologies will be in the center.
+With that said, it is safe to say that COVID-19 is the reason behind this upcoming revolution where technologies will be at the center.